As you can see in the image above, most fruit and vegetables that you purchase in a grocery store, will come with a

 - The stickers on fruits and vegetables are called a PLU, which stands for Price Look Up.
 These labels have been in use since the 1900s to make check-out and inventory control easier for grocery stores.

 - The fruit stickers are attached with FDA approved food grade glue.

 - All produce uses the same type of codes.
 In total there are roughly 1421 PLU codes.

 - All fruit & vegetable labels are commercialized with a 4-5 digit PLU code.

 - Conventionally Grown Produce uses a four-digit number that begins with a 3 or 4.
 A banana for example would be #4011.
 You might also see these numbers with a zero in front, however, zero is usually omitted.
-Conventionally, grown produce means that the produce was sprayed with pesticides, chemical fertilizers, or weed spray.
+Fruit labels starting with 3 tell us that it was conventionally grown, meaning the produce was sprayed with pesticides, chemical fertilizers, or other spray.

 - Genetically Modified Produce uses a five-digit number.
 It is the same number as above, but the # 8 is attached to the front.
 A banana for example would be #84011.
 Genetically modified produce (GMO) means the plant or seed has been genetically manipulated or genetically engineered to make the fruit larger, prettier, juicier, or to make it grow faster.
 This is actually the worst type of produce to consume.
 “8 means it is FAKE”.

 - PLU codes are not regulated by a government agency and are therefore voluntary.
 However, most grocery stores require them from the farmers.
 This is why you see them on some, but not all produce items.